About the BSc (Hons) Engineering Top Up (Electrical and Electronic Engineering) programme

 Employability – Engineers are constantly in high demand in many industries, such as petrochemical, aerospace, electronics, contracting and support industries.
 Due to the skills acquired, they can also gain employment in many other sectors.

-For UK-domiciled, first degree Engineering graduates from 2013/14 who had been studying Engineering full time, 56% had entered full-time work after 6 months, whilst a further 20% were pursuing further study.
+For UK-domiciled, of first degree Engineering graduates from 2013/14 who had been studying Engineering full time, 56% had entered full-time work after 6 months, whilst a further 20% were pursuing further study.

 Royal Academy of Engineering.
 2020.
 Employment outcomes of engineering graduates: key factors and diversity characteristics.
 [ONLINE] Available at: https://www.raeng.org.uk/publications/reports/employment-outcomes-of-engineering-graduates-key-f.
 [Accessed 15 May 2020].